 We will share the results of our twelfth annual Mid-Market Group Benefit Survey.
 Topics to be covered include: health plan benchmarks such as co-pays and deductibles; how Michigan employers have adapted to the requirements of Health Care Reform; how organizations are addressing Wellness; cost control concepts; and more.
 Attendees receive a Key Indicator Report comparing their plans to industry peers as well as entire dataset.
 Our goal

 is to equip you with timely, pertinent benchmarks to use as you develop your organization’s 2015 and 2016 group benefits plan.

 April/May 2015 – Improving the Process: Benefit Plan Administration

 Benefit Plan Administration and reporting are a timely and sensitive topic.
 In order to comply with ACA, employers are asked to track and provide more employee (and dependent) data than ever before.
 Employers and executive leadership are looking at their existing teams, resources and systems to determine how to meet their organization’s growing compliance, payroll, and benefit administration needs.

-In this seminar, we will take a step back, identify how the process is changing and how it can be improved to meet your goals.
-Our cross-functional team of experts will focus on helping HR professionals gain a better understanding of the big picture, review traditional approaches, and examine the options including Private Exchanges, Benefit Administration Systems, payroll systems and HRIS modules.
+In this seminar, we took a step back, identified how the process is changing and how it can be improved to meet your goals.
+Our cross-functional team of experts focused on helping HR professionals gain a better understanding of the big picture, review traditional approaches, and examine the options including Private Exchanges, Benefit Administration Systems, payroll systems and HRIS modules.
 Our goal is to help you identify factors to consider when determining the best strategy for your organization.